j4s0n-c/TD-patches/README.md

 # TD-patches
-Just a spot to share my TouchDesigner patches.
+A place to share my TouchDesigner patches.